lockwo/ihoop/README.md

 AttributeError: Cannot set attribute 'name' on frozen instance of Dog. strict objects are immutable after initialization.
 ```

+## Sharp Edges

+- It is important to type hint all member variables at the class level.
+It is very possible to bypass the checking/enforcement of `Strict` by doing things in the `__init__`.

 ## Roadmap

-- abstractclassvar: strictness for class variables.
-- dataclass testing and integration
+- [x] dataclass testing and integration
+- [ ] abstractclassvar: strictness for class variables
+- [ ] Package for pypi